4-Aminobenzoic acid: Biochemistry

 PABA is an intermediate in the synthesis of folate by bacteria, plants, and fungi.

 Many bacteria, including those found in the human intestinal tract such as E. coli, generate PABA from chorismate by the combined action of the enzymes 4-amino-4-deoxychorismate synthase and 4-amino-4-deoxychorismate lyase.
 Plants produce PABA in their chloroplasts, and store it as a glucose ester (pABA-Glc) in their tissues.
-Humans lack the enzymes to convert PABA to folate and so require folate from dietary sources, such as green leafy vegetables.
-In humans, PABA is considered nonessential and, although it has been referred to historically as "vitamin B_{x}", is no longer recognized as a vitamin because the typical human gut microbiome generates PABA on its own.
+The malarial protozoan Plasmodium only make PABA when necessary, preferring to get it from the surroundings if able to.